gaddiat/gaddiat-uc.github.io/README.md

 Repository's URL: [https://github.com/gaddiat/gaddiat.github.io](https://github.com/gaddiat/gaddiat.github.io)

-This is a publicrepository for Amit Gaddi to store all code from the course.
+This is a public repository for Amit Gaddi to store all code from the course.
 The organization of this repository is as follows.

 # Individual Project 1